Why you need a sandbox

 • Detects hidden threats

-Once databases are updated, PT Sandbox automatically re-checks previously analyzed files and detects hidden threats and previously unnoticed attacks.
+Once databases are updated, PT Sandbox automatically re-checks previously analyzed files to detect hidden threats and previously unnoticed attacks.

 Detects threats in traffic